 \subsubsection{Response to a tensile step change}

 Figure~\ref{fig:step}a shows the slip velocity response to a downward step change in normal stress ($\Delta\sigma<0$).
-The response consists of two stages: an instantaneous increase in slip velocity at the moment of stress change (see \ref{app:Instantaneous response of fault to step change} for a linear theoretical analysis of this instantaneous response), followed by a gradual acceleration toward a peak velocity.
+The response consists of two stages: an instantaneous increase in slip velocity at the moment of stress change (see \ref{app:Instantaneous response of fault to step change} for theoretical analysis of this instantaneous response), followed by a gradual acceleration toward a peak velocity.
 As the perturbation amplitude increases, the peak velocity becomes larger and is reached over a shorter time.
-This behavior is consistent with the results of \textcite{paul2024frictional}, who studied landslide dynamics using a block model without an elastic spring in the system.
-In contrast to that system, our model includes an elastic spring, which allows the slip velocity to recover after the peak, thereby preventing immediate runaway instabilities.
+This behavior is consistent with the results of \textcite{paul2024frictional}, who studied failure of creeping landslide sliding on the RSF frictional interface due to periodic pressure perturbations using a block model without an elastic spring.
+In contrast, our model includes an elastic spring under the stable condition ($k > k_c$), which allows the slip velocity to recover after the peak, thereby preventing runaway instabilities.